jeremyckahn/keydrown/README.md

 ````

 `opt_handler` fires when the key is released by the user.
 As with
 `kd.Key#down`, only one handler function is allowed.
+Unlike `kd.Key#down`,
+`opt_handler` does not fire continuously — only once when the key is released.

 If `opt_handler` is omitted, this function invokes whatever handler function
 was previously bound with `kd.Key#up`.